apt update && upgrade -y # reboot

 Open this URL in your browser and this will begin the web-based installation.

-Now let’s get Puppet Enterprise installed.
+Now we will continue to install puppet using the web GUI.
 Click on the Let’s get started! button.

 Make sure that Install on this server. is selected.
 The first box is the Puppet master FQDN which is going to be the FQDN of this server.
 The second box is a comma separated list of DNS aliases that puppet agents will use for trusting the puppet server certificates.
 Here is what I used for my server, your will be different: